 The admissions process for the Ed.D.
 Program reflects and enacts the principles and values of the program regarding engagement, reflection, the exercise of agency, working for change, and a commitment to professional development and learning.
-We highly recommend that anyone interested in the program attend an orientation session, which covers the philosophical framework of the program, values, and expectations.
+We highly recommend that anyone interested in the program attend an information session, which covers the philosophical framework of the program values and expectations.
 It also provides potential applicants with the opportunity to participate in a dialogue with current students and program faculty.

 - Personal statement (approximately 3 pages)

 - Discusses why an applicant is interested in further study and articulates an issue or problem of interest or concern.

 - Writing sample

 - Preferably a course paper from an applicant's master's program.
 Alternatively, applicants can write a short (3-5 page) academic response to readings provided (upon request) by the doctoral program.

 - At least two of the letters should be from faculty in the applicant's master's program.

 - College of Education graduate application and $40 application fee